jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 TODO: Example

-### Placement Events

-TODO: Finish implementing and document.

 ### Builtin Placer Algorithms

 SquidSpace.js includes a number of builtin placer algorithms, any of which may be overridden by a "placer hook function" using the same name and using the same options.

 The builtin placer algorithms are:

-* "single" – Places a single instance of an object in a particular location; requires only standard placement options values
+* "single" (also "default") – Places a single instance of an object in a particular location; requires only standard placement options values

 * "linear-series" - Places a row of instances of an object starting from a particular location; requires the standard placement options values, plus:
 	- "count" – [required; integer] – Specifies number of object instances to place in a row
 	- "across" – [optional; boolean, default is true] – Specifies whether the series goes from lesser "x" to a greater "x" value (true) or from lesser "z" to a greater "z" value (false)
 	- "offset" – [optional; number, default is "0"] – Specifies in size units the offset between objects when they are placed, if a negative value the objects may overlap

-* "rectangle" - Places a rectangle of instances of an object starting from a particular location; requires the standard placement options values, plus:
+* "rectangle-series" - Places a rectangle of instances of an object starting from a particular location; requires the standard placement options values, plus:
 	- "countWide" – [required; integer] – Specifies number of object instances to place in a row from lesser "x" to a greater "x" value
 	- "countDeep" – [required; integer] – Specifies number of object instances to place in a row from lesser "z" to a greater "z" value
 	- "lengthOffset" – [optional; number, default is "0"] – Specifies in size units the offset between objects along the "x" axis when they are placed, if a negative value the objects may overlap
 	- "widthOffset" – [optional; number, default is "0"] – Specifies in size units the offset between objects along the "x" axis when they are placed, if a negative value the objects may overlap

+* TODO: Other builtin placers as we add them.

 NOTE: "linear-series" and "rectangle" placement objects only place along the "x" and "z" axis's.
 The "y" axis is fixed from the placement's position.